entur/schema2proto/README.md

 EUPL, see [LICENSE](LICENSE.txt) and https://en.wikipedia.org/wiki/European_Union_Public_Licence

-The schema2proto-wire module is a modified copy from https://github.com/square/wire/tree/master/wire-schema
+The schema2proto-wire module is a modified copy from https://github.com/square/wire/tree/master/wire-schema that seems to have become https://github.com/square/wire/tree/master/wire-library/wire-schema now.

+The schema2proto-xsom module is a modified copy from https://github.com/eclipse-ee4j/jaxb-ri/tree/master/jaxb-ri/xsom, see [original LICENSE](schema2proto-xsom/LICENSE.md)

-The codebase was once based on xsd2thrift but has been completely rewritten.
+The codebase was once based on https://github.com/tranchis/xsd2thrift but has been completely rewritten.